Where is your office located?

 Who is better at basketball, Michael Jordan or LeBron James?

-Michael Jordan went 22-22 on field goals in his Space Jam movie, and LeBron James went 4-5 in his, so I’m sure that’s all we need to know.
+Michael Jordan went 22-22 on field goals in his Space Jam movie, and LeBron James went 4-5 in his.
+That speaks for itself, am I right?